gaarayx/ss/README.md

-# ss_install.sh
+# ss
-a shell script to install and run shadowsocks in vultr ubuntu
+A shell script to install and run shadowsocks in vultr ubuntu.
+Some tools for shadowsocks server.

 system version: Ubuntu 18.04 x64